kharovtobi/qemu-3dfx-arch/README.md

     $ mkdir build && cd build
     $ bash ../../../scripts/conf_wrapper
     $ make && make clean

+ - Run `buildiso.sh` to make a Wrapper Disk with tools installed via the internet.
+If you have kjliew's `vmaddons.iso`, It will extract files into the iso to add WineD3D libraries.
+If not, it will download JHRobotics wine9x libraries instead.
+ - The buildiso.sh also works on kjliew's or any forked qemu-3dfx repository.
+Copy (no overwrite) the wrapper folder into the other repo's wrapper folder

 ## Installing Guest Wrappers
 **For Win9x/ME:**